Course - Management and organisation of project work - IØ6205

 Course content

-The course focuses on the management and organisation of project work within single or multiple organisations.
+The course focuses on the management and organisation of project work within single or multiple organisations and in an international context.
 The course covers the following areas.

-1. The context for project organising.
-Here we will be working with the different organisational settings within which projects occur: The demand side, supply side and the interorganisational project network that brings the participants into a temporary organisation with the aim to deliver on a common outcome.
+- The context for project organising.
+Here we will be working with the different organisational settings within which projects occur: The demand side, supply side and the inter-organisational project network that brings the participants into a temporary organisation with the aim to deliver on a common outcome.

-2. Broader organizational (e.g., strategic and operational) considerations in project organising.
-Examples include organisational and project capabilities, value and benefits which are a part of designing and implementing project within and across organisations.
+- Broader organisational (e.g., strategic and operational) considerations in project organising.
+Examples include organisational and project capabilities, value and benefits, which are a part of designing and implementing projects within and across organisations.

-4. Project leadership.
-Besides their delivery mandate, project teams and managers should increasingly recognise and respond to numerous broader challenges captured in concepts such as Corporate Social Responsibility (CSR), UN Sustainable Development Goals (SDGs), Environmental, Social and Governance (ESG) investment criteria.
-These challenges both require and provide opportunities for the development of the next generation of project leadership driving the development and transformation of the project profession.
-We will tackle some of the key leadership challenges and opportunities in project organising and discuss how project practitioners can engage with the strategy and policy level actors on these broader organisational and institutional agendas.
+- Project leadership.
+We will tackle some of the key leadership challenges and opportunities in project organising and discuss how project practitioners can engage with the strategy and policy-level actors on these broader organisational and institutional agendas.

 Learning outcome

-Skills: Using the frameworks presented in the course, students will be able to assess the unique challenges associated with projects their organisation is involved and design the appropriate approach to successfully manage them.
+- Using the frameworks, theories and ideas discussed in the course, students will be able to assess the unique challenges associated with projects their organisation is involved and design the appropriate approach to manage them successfully.

 Learning methods and activities

-The course will be carried out in the format of four full day sessions, with individual and group work taking place concurrently.
-Dates of the sessions are outlines in the text and sessions are envisioned to take place on NTNU campus.
-The learning material will comprise pre-recorded videos, teaching cases and literature that students will be asked to engage with in advance of the sessions.
-Classroom sessions will include case-based work, group work and discussions of examples to maximise the learning experience of the group.
-Between the two full-day session blocks, students will engage with the material through self-study and group work, with guidance and development of their individual assignment.
-There will be at least 2 virtual ‘office hours’ sessions between the live session blocks to support students with the development of their assignments.
+The course will be carried out in the format of four full-day sessions, with individual and group work taking place at the same time.
+Dates of the sessions will be announced separately and will take place either on the NTNU campus in Trondheim or in NTNU facilities in Sandvika out of Oslo.
+Learning materials will comprise teaching cases and literature that students will be asked to engage with in advance of the sessions.
+Classroom sessions will include theory lectures, small-group case study discussions, and class discussions to maximise the learning experience of the group.
+In between and after two full-day blocks, students will engage with the material through self-study and group work, with guidance and development of their individual assignments.
+There will be two virtual ‘office hours’ sessions between the live session blocks to support students in developing their assignments.
+To meet learning objective 4, the teaching cases and class discussions will have an international scope, and the primary working language of the course will be English.
+However, some sessions, small group work discussions and student assignments will be in Norwegian.

 Compulsory assignments